Deutsch: Koch / Español: Cocinero / Português: Cozinheiro / Français: Cuisinier / Italiano: Cuoco

 Special Considerations

-The maritime cook's job can be physically demanding and requires good time management skills.
+The maritime cook's job can be physically demanding and requires good Time management skills.
 They must adhere to strict hygiene standards to prevent foodborne illnesses, which can be catastrophic in the confined environment of a ship.
 Additionally, they need to be prepared for emergencies, such as preparing meals during rough seas or in the case of equipment failure.

 Application Areas